-Public authorities define public service obligations in various fields (promotion of renewable energy, social support, fees for use of roads, etc.) to be performed by network operators.
-Costs incurred by such operators in respect of those obligations are covered by tariff surcharges applied at the level of the entity that has imposed the public service obligation.
-A regional obligation leads to a regional surcharge.
+Public authorities define public service obligations in various fields (promotion of renewables and the rational use of energy, social support, fees for use of roads, etc.) to be performed by network operators.
+Costs incurred by such operators in respect of those obligations are covered either by tariff surcharges applied at the level of the entity that has imposed the public service obligation or by a direct contribution made by that entity (see below).

-The Issuer can ask the CREG annually to adapt tariffs to cover any gaps between expenses and tariff revenues caused by the performance of public service obligations.
+The Issuer can ask the CREG annually to adapt tariffs to cover any gaps between expenses and tariff revenues caused by the performance of public service obligations (see below).
 To the extent that there would be a timing difference between the incurrence and the recovery of such costs, the costs would have to be pre-financed by the Issuer and, consequently, may negatively impact the Issuer's cash flow (see risk factor "The Issuer is subject to certain trustee obligations which may negatively impact its working capital").